BiocPy/GenomicRanges/README.md

 # GenomicRanges

 GenomicRanges provides container classes designed to represent genomic locations and support genomic analysis.
-It is similar to Bioconductor's [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html).
+It is similar to Bioconductor's [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html). **_Intervals are inclusive on both ends and starts at 1._**

-**_Intervals are inclusive on both ends and starts at 1._**
+**Note: V0.4.0 is a complete overhaul of the package, as such the constructor to GenomicRanges has changed!**

 To get started, install the package from [PyPI](https://pypi.org/project/genomicranges/)